-Plans for Future Periods During 2023-24, the trust development plan includes the following objectives:
+Plans for Future Periods During 2024-25, the trust development plan includes the following objectives:

-- Continue to develop the life of the school to provide the best possible educational experience possible. - Provide strong governance across the Trust so that constructive challenge delivers a fully compliant, financially sustainable organisation that is defined by its values and vision. - Raise the profile of the Trust so that there are tangible and practical benefits for children, staff and the wider community. - To continue to improve outcomes for all children across the Trust with a particular focus on the negative impact they have suffered as a result of the pandemic. - The Academy will strive to maintain high levels of academic performance.
-We will continue to value all students as individuals and nurture their talents.
-Students will continue to play a meaningful role in the day to day running of the Academy, and leadership skills developed and encouraged through student leadership opportunities. - Continue to improve the school fabric as a result of an ongoing strategic maintenance and development plan which has included recently the refurbishment of a science room, replacement of an antiquated fire alarm system and a new roof. - Continue to develop our links with partner primary and secondary schools.
-With the view of working more closely together this year.
+- Continue to develop the life of the school to provide the best possible educational experience possible. - Provide strong governance across the Academy Trust so that constructive challenge delivers a fully compliant, financially sustainable organisation that is defined by its values and vision. - Raise the profile of the Academy Trust so that there are tangible and practical benefits for children, staff and the wider community. - To continue to improve the already good outcomes for all children across the Academy Trust with a particular focus on the negative impact they have suffered as a result of the pandemic. - The Academy Trust will strive to maintain high levels of academic performance.
+We will continue to value all students as individuals and nurture their talents. - Students will continue to play a meaningful role in the day to day running of the Academy Trust, and leadership skills developed and encouraged through student voice leadership opportunities. - Continue to improve the school fabric as a result of an ongoing strategic maintenance and development plan which has included recently the refurbishment of a science room, replacement of an antiquated fire alarm system and a new roof. - Continue to develop our links with partner primary and secondary schools with the view of working more closely together this year.

-Due to financial cuts we are regularly reviewing our staffing and curriculum to ensure that the service we provide is sustainable.
+Due to financial cuts we are regularly reviewing our staffing and curriculum to ensure that the service we provide is sustainable while remaining of the highest quality.